SanZangana/drf-api/README.md

 ## Features

-* Through the Django Rest Framework and CI DRF-API module, this fully functioning CRUD was able to deliver it main tasks.
-The superuser can through a form, fill and submit and finally use the CRUD without any problem.
+* Through the Django Rest Framework and CI DRF-API module, this fully functioning CRUD was able to deliver its main tasks.
+The superuser can through a form, fill and submit and finally use the CRUD-functionality without any problem.

 ## Technologies Used
 - Django

- - The main framework which was used to create this application
+     The main framework which was used to create this application

 - Django REST Framework (DRF)

- - The django based framework was used to create the API
+    The django based framework was used to create the API

 - Cloudinary

- - Platform to store/host the static images
+     Platform to store/host the static images

 - Heroku

- - With heroku, this application had a place to be hosted
+     With heroku, this application had a place to be hosted

 - Git

-- Used for version control
+     Used for version control

 - Github

- - Github was used to store the docs and as a code base
+     Github was used to store the docs and as a code base

 ### Languages Used